starbeamjs/starbeam/packages/universal/resource/README.md

 `sync`; creating a resource does not run sync work by itself.

 If the handler returns a cleanup function, Starbeam runs it before the next sync and when the owning scope finalizes.
+This is the normal place to stop external work started by the sync, such as timers, subscriptions, sockets, and observers.

 ### `resource.on.finalize(handler)`

-Registers cleanup for the resource's owning scope.
+Registers lower-level finalization for the resource's owning scope.
 Finalizers run when that scope finalizes.
+They are not a replacement for cleanup returned from `resource.on.sync()`.

 ### `setupResource(intoBlueprint)`